GNSS clock comparison · holdout discipline · results you can defend

 A comparison you can defend

-Holdout discipline is the product—not a footnote in someone else’s README.
+Holdout discipline is the evaluation contract—not a footnote in someone else’s README.

 +

-Typical reductions on the order of ~45% in tested configs; remainder commonly 17–22 ns, not zero.
+In published IGS-class holdout runs, reductions on the order of ~45% appear; remainder commonly 17–22 ns—not zero, not guaranteed on your data.

 +